-• Must be 14-18 years old as of January 1 in the year they compete; Must be a 4-H member during the year they compete; Must not have participated in official post-secondary (university, college, junior college or technical school) competitive events of a similar nature in the same subject matter area, nor be a member of a post-secondary team undergoing training in preparation for such an event.

-D. In addition to the Policies and Guidelines for National 4-H Competitive Events, contestant must be selected in the 12-month period prior to the contest date.
+- Must be 14-18 years old as of January 1 in the year they compete; Must be a 4-H member during the year they compete; Must not have participated in official post- secondary (university, college, junior college or technical school) competitive events of a similar nature in the same subject matter area, nor be a member of a post-secondary team undergoing training in preparation for such an event. - D. In addition to the Policies and Guidelines for National 4-H Competitive Events, contestant will be selected in the 12-month period prior to the contest date.

-4H Contests Held During the Texas State Round-up
+4-H Contests Held During the Texas State Round-up

-QUALIFYING MEAT JUDGING AND IDENTIFICATION - Team of 3 or 4 Qualifying National Contest Advancement Meat Judging and Identification is the evaluation and selection of meat cuts from beef, swine, and sheep species.
+QUALIFYING MEAT JUDGING AND IDENTIFICATION CONTEST - From this contest teams are identified for the advancement to the Qualifying National Contests for Meat Judging and Identification.
+This contest entails the evaluation and selection and identification of meat cuts from beef, swine, and sheep species.
+Contestants will give three sets of reasons.
 The three high scoring members of a team shall constitute the official team for the contest, the fourth ranking automatically being the alternate.
-Contestants shall not have competed in an intercollegiate meats contest, or be currently enrolled in or completed a college level meats course.
+Contestants shall not have competed in an intercollegiate meat contest or be currently enrolled in or completed a college level meats course.

-INVITATIONAL MEAT JUDGING AND IDENTIFICATION - Team of 2.
+INVITATIONAL MEAT JUDGING AND IDENTIFICATION CONTEST - Team of 2.
 Limit of 3 teams per county.
 This contest will give youth the opportunity to further their knowledge and skills when evaluating meat through a practicum setting.
 The contest will be held simultaneously with the Qualifying Meat Judging and Identification contest.
 The contest consists of the evaluation and selection of meat cuts from beef, swine, and sheep species.
-Contestant in both the Senior and Intermediate level divisions for the retail cut identification portion of the contest, participants will be expected to know all the retail cuts on the Senior Retail ID list.
-County leader must specify the members of teams of two when registering or the State Office will assign the teams
+Contestants in the Invitational Contest will be asked 5 questions per class in two classes (10 total questions) held during the contest.
+There will only be a Senior division for this contest; therefore, participants will be expected to know all the retail cuts on the Senior Retail ID list.
+County leader must specify the teams of two when registering or the State Office will assign the teams.